JavadMokhtari/DeepConvFarsiOCR/README.md

   ```
   python Convert_to_PNG.py --images_dir 'PDB-Train/' --dir_to_save 'Train-Data/'
   ```
   - Run this command for both `PDB-Train` and `PDB-Test` folders.
-These will:
+This will:
     - Convert all downloaded bpm images into png and store them in the new directory.
     - extract labels from file names and store images of each class in a separate directory.